 A typical appliance repair emergency might be a leak or smoke or even flames coming from the appliance.

-If an appliance emergency happens in your home, unplug the appliance right away and then call Grand Prairie Appliance Repair for local appliance repair in Grand Prairie.
+If an appliance emergency happens in your home, unplug the appliance right away and then call Peerless Appliance Repair for local appliance repair in Grand Prairie.
 If there is an electrical fire from one of the large or small appliances inside of your house, we recommend calling the local fire department even before you try to put out the fire on your own.

 An electrical fire is scary and extremely dangerous, but there are a few steps to be prepared in the event of an emergency.
 If one of your appliances goes up in flames, it is important not to panic and remain calm.
 Follow our simple guidelines below to help keep your house safe from electrical fires.